Being pregnant means you’re about to get intimately familiar with your parts, especially the cervix. So get comfy and let’s begin with the basics.

 When the cervix is fully dilated, it will be about 10 centimeters in diameter.
 This is wide enough for a baby to pass through.

-There are several ways to try to speed up cervical dilation.
-Always check with your doctor before attempting to accelerate dilation artificially.
+There are several potential ways to try to speed up cervical dilation.
+Always check with your doctor before attempting to accelerate labor artificially.
+Timing of delivery is super important and can be harmful if done too early.

 Pregnancy and labor impact the body significantly.
 After childbirth, the reproductive organs need time to return to their original sizes and positions.